 Creamy lemon meringue pie with an easy homemade graham cracker crust.
 The simple filling features fresh lemon juice, lemon zest, and sweetened condensed milk for bright lemon flavor.
 Lemon meringue pie does not get easier than this!

 Lemon Meringue Pie with Graham Cracker Crust: A Family Recipe

-Ok, enough about my pseudo-ADD.
-Let’s talk about something far sweeter – this Lemon Meringue Pie.
-This is a humble, simple pie that packs a big flavor.
-The total amount of ingredients are shown above.
+This lemon meringue pie is a humble, simple pie that packs a big flavor.
 This is a pie I grew up eating because my dad grew up eating it too.
 The recipe comes from his mom, my Granga, and it’s a winner every time.

 Well.
 Needless to say, we had Granga’s recipe from then on.
 It’s insanely easy, and the results are delicious every time.
 Granga passed away when I was young, but I like to think that she’s smiling down on me every time I make this pie (and I think she’ll forgive me for tweaking it, just a little).

 The photo above shows the sum total of ingredients required for this recipe.
 I didn’t lie when I said it was simple!

 The big game changer in this pie is using sweetened condensed milk instead of cooking a custard.
 Is it going on be on the list of “healthiest superfoods” anytime soon?
 Nope.
 Is it completely delicious and fine to eat in small quantities once in a while?
 I say yes.

 The other unusual aspect of this pie is the graham cracker crust.
 Granga’s recipe called for a store-bought crust (my mom always used those Keebler ones in the baking aisle growing up).
 But, you know me well enough by now to know that I’m going to make my own crust.

 Graham cracker crusts are a snap to make, and you have a few options depending on your preferences and time.